-The Experimental Decision Laboratory, one of eight component laboratories of the Social Sciences Research Laboratories at the University of Saskatchewan, translates the experimental approach used in behavioural psychology to address the broader governance challenges of economic policy and regulation.
+The Experimental Decision Laboratory, one of eight component laboratories of the Canadian Hub for Applied Social Research (CHASR) at the University of Saskatchewan, translates the experimental approach used in behavioural psychology to address the broader governance challenges of economic policy and regulation.

 Funded by the Canadian Foundation for Innovation (CFI) and led by Peter W.B.
-Phillips, Valerie Thompson (Psychology) and James Nolan (Business and Economics), the EDL undertakes studies of human decision making as they relate to innovative new technologies in the agri-food, medical and industrial sectors.
-It also provides insights into potential hold-ups to regulation and commercialization of science-based, globally-traded products and services.
-The outputs assist researchers, firms, industries, governments, and NGOs to better understand the opportunities and constraints in a wide range of policy areas.
+Phillips, Valerie Thompson (Psychology) and James Nolan (Business and Economics), the EDL undertakes studies of human decision-making as they relate to innovative new technologies in the agri-food, medical and industrial sectors.
+It also provides insights into potential hold-ups to regulating and commercializing science-based, globally-traded products and services.
+The outputs assist researchers, firms, industries, governments, and NGOs to understand better the opportunities and constraints in a wide range of policy areas.

 - A 23 computer station lab equipped with a SMART Board and modular meeting table.